 - Albert MR (1999) Pityriasis rubra pilaris.
 Int J Dermatol 38: 1-11

-- Auffret N et al (1992) Pityriasis rubra pilaris in a patient with human immunodeficiency virus infection.
-J Am Acad Dermatol 27: 260-261
+- Auffret N et al (1992) Pityriasis rubra pilaris in a patient with human immunodeficieny virus infection.
+J Am Acad Dermatol 27: 260-261.

 - Behr FD et al (2002) Atypical pityriasis rubra pilaris associated with arthropathy and osteoporosis: a case report with 15-year follow-up.
-Pediatric dermatol 19: 46-51
+Pediatr Dermatol 19: 46-51

 - Coras B et al (2005) Fumaric acid esters therapy: a new reatment modality in pityriasis rubra pilaris?
 Br J Dermatol 152: 386-403

-- Devergie MGA (1856) Pityriasis pilaris, maladie de la peau non décrite par les dermatologistes Gazette hebdomadaire de médecine et de surgery (Paris) 3: 197-201
+- Devergie MGA (1856) Pityriasis pilaris, maladie de la peau non décrite par les dermatologistes.
+Gazette hebdomadaire de médecine et de chirurgie (Paris) 3: 197-201.

 - Gemmeke A et al (2010) Pityriasis rubra pilaris - a retrospective monocentric analysis over 8 years.
 JDDG 8: 439-445

-- Haenssle H et al (2004) Extracorporeal photochemotherapy for the treatment of exanthematic pityriasis rubra pilaris.
+- Haenssle H et al (2004) Extracorporal photochemotherapy for the treatment of exanthematic pityriasis rubra pilaris.
 Clin Exper Dermatol 29: 244-246

 - Kaskel P et al (2001) Phototesting and phototherapy in pityriasis rubra pilaris.
 Br J Dermatol 144: 430

-- Kaposi M (1895) Lichen ruber acuminatus and Lichen ruber planus.
-Archive for Dermatology and Syphilis (Prague) 31: 1-32
+- Kaposi M (1895) Lichen ruber acuminatus and lichen ruber planus.
+Archives of Dermatology and Syphilis (Prague) 31: 1-32.

-Lwin SM et al2018) Benefi. (cial effect of ustekinumab in familial pityriasis rubra pilaris with a newmissense
+- Lwin SM et al2018) Benefi. (cial effect of ustekinumab in familial pityriasis rubra pilaris with a new

-Mohrenschlager M et al (2002) Further clinical evidence for involvement of bacterial superantigens in juvenile pityriasis rubra pilaris (PRP): report of two new cases.
-Pediatric dermatol 19: 569
+- Mohrenschlager M et al (2002) Further clinical evidence for involvement of bacterial superantigens in juvenile pityriasis rubra pilaris (PRP): report of two new cases.
+Pediatr Dermatol 19: 569

 - Nakafusa J et al (2002) Pityriasis rubra pilaris in association with polyarthritis.
 Dermatology 205: 298-300